MottainaiCI/docs/docs/index.md

 content built from custom tasks from different nodes in a network.
 You can hook specific tasks to Git repositories in a CI style, or either directly execute pipelines or production tasks in safe environments.

-It supports different brokering backends: AMQP, Redis, Memcache, AWS SQS, DynamoDB, MongoDB.
+It supports different brokering backends: AMQP, Redis, Memcache, AWS SQS, DynamoDB, Google Pub/Sub and MongoDB.

 It was developed for building and releasing packages for Linux Distributions, it is used by [Sabayon Linux](https://www.sabayon.org) to produce and orchestrate builds of community repositories and to build LiveCDs -